NREL/resstock/docs/read_the_docs/source/advanced_tutorial/installer_setup.rst

 .. literalinclude:: .gemrc

-3. Download the DevKit at http://rubyinstaller.org/downloads/ (e.g., DevKit-mingw64-64-4.7.2-20130224-1432-sfx.exe).
+3. Download the DevKit (e.g., DevKit-mingw64-64-4.7.2-20130224-1432-sfx.exe).
 Choose either the 32-bit or 64-bit version depending on which version of Ruby you installed.
 Run the installer and extract to a directory (e.g., C:\\RubyDevKit).
 Go to this directory, run ``ruby dk.rb init``, modify the config.yml file as needed, and finally run ``ruby dk.rb install``.
 4. Run ``bundle install`` from the resstock directory.
-(If you get an error, check that ``git`` is in your ``PATH`` and that you are using the correct version of Ruby (2.7.2).)
+(If you get an error, check that ``git`` is in your ``PATH`` and that you are using the correct version of Ruby (3.2.2).)

 .. _mac-setup: